This post may contain affiliate links

 If you’re reading this, I’m assuming you’re familiar with tigernut flour.
 However, for those who don’t know, here’s a fast rundown…

 Tigernut flour is manufactured from tigernuts, which are tiny root vegetables with a sweet, nutty taste.
 Tigernuts are not nuts, contradicting its name.
-They can be made into powder and are gluten-free, grain-free, and dairy-free, making them ideal for Paleo and Vegan baking.
+They can be made into powder and are gluten-, grain-free, and dairy-free, making them ideal for baking Paleo and Vegan.

 On any day you want, here’s a quick and wholesome pancake dish.
 These puffy vegan banana pancakes are incredibly tasty and simple to prepare.
 They are vegan, gluten-free, soy-free, nut-free, and dairy-free pancakes!

 These are perfect for breakfast or brunch.
 Blueberries or blueberry jam would be a great little garnish.

 - Baking powder

 - Buckwheat flour

 - Tigernut flour

 This dish benefits greatly from a blend of rice flour, tigernut flour, and buckwheat flour.

 White rice flour is inherently gluten-free, high in carbs, and low in fat, making it ideal for baking cakes, pastries, and pancakes and thickening sauces.
 However, since it is processed, I like to combine it with different flours to increase both nutritional value and taste.